tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 The Figure :ref:`Piezopotential` shows the electrical potential across a 200 :math:`nm` length region at the tip of the NW.
 The output potential is :math:`\phi_M=-42mV`.
-This value is a results of the competition between the piezoelectric field and the screening due to the free carriers.
+This value is a result of the competition between the piezoelectric field and the screening due to the free carriers.